AdamRaichu/vscode-zip-viewer/README.md

 The contents of the zip file will be deposited in that folder.
 The new folder's name will be `<zipFileName><zipViewer.unzippedSuffix>`.

-The extension contributes a setting `zipViewer.zipTypes`.
-If the file you chose does not end with a string in that array, the extension will give an error message.
-You can edit this setting in the settings editor.
-This setting is ignored if `zipViewer.picky` is set to false.
+**(Deprecated)** ~~The extension contributes a setting `zipViewer.zipTypes`.
+If the file you chose does not end with a string in that array, the extension will give an error message.You can edit this setting in the settings editor.
+This setting is ignored if `zipViewer.picky` is set to false.~~

 #### Selective Extraction